-CHLORINE - Ideal Chlorine Level: 1 to 3 ppm
+The Ideal Chlorine Levels ranges from 1 ppm to 3 ppm

 This is a chlorine alternative.
 It’s an effective sanitizer for swimming pools and even makes the water feel smoother.

-These chemical packages are more expensive than traditional chlorine-compatible chemicals, and they come in granular/powder form.
+These chemical packages are more expensive than traditional chlorine-compatible chemicals, and they come in granular/powder or tablet form.

 Silver and copper minerals are introduced to the water by an mineral system that resembles a chlorinator.
 These minerals work to sanitize the water, but they are much slower than chlorine.